-Theme Descriptor Implication Development of sporting hubs and co-location of diverse activities There is a greater focus on financial viability of all sport and recreation infrastructure and potential rationalisation to ensure a greater return on investment.
-Providing a range of activity areas at the one site and within one multi- functional clubroom / community facility to maximise use / help share the costs.
+Theme Descriptor Implication Development of sporting hubs and co- location of diverse activities There is a greater focus on financial viability of all sport and recreation infrastructure and potential rationalisation to ensure a greater return on investment.
+Providing a range of activity areas at the one site and within one multi-functional clubroom / community facility to maximise use / help share the costs.
 This includes combining activities for all ages to ensure facilities are provided to accommodate the needs of a broad range of people.
 Facilities should be designed and built to maximise flexibility in use, so they can respond and adapt as needs change.
-The key objective of the HPMP Stage 2 is to maximise the number of sports that can be collocated which can share resources on the existing reserves.
+The key objective of the HPMP Stage 2 is to maximise the number of sports that can be col-located which can share resources on the existing reserves.
 Duplication of provision should be minimised, including excessive gym, fitness and function spaces which often do not provide a positive return on investment.
 At Hartfield Park, these elements also have the potential to conflict with the business objectives of the Recreation Centre.
 Multiple building developments placed in an ad hoc manner are to be avoided.
 Shared Use / Multipurpose Facilities Strong emphasis is now placed on the best practice principles of joint use facilities and co-location at all levels of government.
 As government are a primary funding body for sporting infrastructure, this emphasis provides significant financial incentive to local governments and community groups to pursue shared facilities opportunities, to maximise funding opportunities.
 The Department of Local Government, Sport and Cultural Industries (DLGSCI) also advocates for joint use facility provision in the Facility Planning Guide, Sport and Recreation Facilities, March 2007.
 The document encourages less facility duplication, community hub approach to ensure capital costs are shared and ongoing operational efficiencies are achieved.
 Shared use, co-location and multipurpose facilities are now generally a funding criterion to access State and Federal Government grant funding.
 In particular, the DLGSCI grant program known as the Community Sporting and Recreation Facilities Fund (CSRFF) clearly states, that priority will be given to projects that lead to facility sharing and rationalisation.
-Therefore, in order to access external funding opportunities, shared use and co- location opportunities must be identified.
+Therefore, in order to access external funding opportunities, shared use and co-location opportunities must be identified.
 The move from structured sport to non-structured sport and recreation General trends across sport and recreation provision indicate a declining participation rate in structured sporting activity and a greater interest in non- structured activities, which is adversely impacting upon club development and competition structures.
 The latest participation data for sport and recreational pursuits in Australia is captured through Ausplay data as referenced above.
 However, club-based activities and education are considered essential in the formative years for children.
 Clubs provide structured access to a variety of skills and capabilities that can inform physical activity habits later in life.
+Clubs are important to maintain a competitive structure and for the development of social hubs and community gathering points for both children and adults.
 Both structured and non-structured sport and recreation pursuits are likely to be a continuing demand, particularly in a regional settings where their value as a focal point for social connectivity is recognised.
 Measures have been introduced to ensure current structured sporting practices remain relevant to the emerging youth and adult population.
 In addition to community connectivity, clubs are important for providing a competitive structure and to foster personal development.
-A balance needs to
+A balance needs to be struck between